 - ~ We collected algae samples for scientific researchers monitoring global climate change.

 - ~ We assisted the Native Plant Society in discovering populations of six rare plant species in the San Francisco Bay Delta.

 - ~ We gained the support of and partnered with other nonprofit organizations focused on preserving and improving the health of our rivers and building community collaboration.

 With a lot of heart and determination of our teams and volunteers.
 We sent out two core groups of paddlers on the rivers throughout the year.
 The Headwaters Team began at the highest runnable section and travel down the Class IV and V+ whitewater during the spring and summer runoffs.
 The Mainsteam Team picked up where the Headwaters Team left off (usually around the first major reservoir) and traveled the remaining length of the river to the ocean.

-Rivers for Change worked with Adventurers and Scientists for Conservation to gather scientific data for Mike Deas of Watercourse Inc., a freshwater ecologist who has been studying flow, temperature, and water quality in many of these rivers.
+Rivers for Change worked with Adventure Scientists to gather scientific data for Mike Deas of Watercourse Inc., a freshwater ecologist who has been studying flow, temperature, and water quality in many of these rivers.
 The 12 Rivers team collected water samples for Deas to analyze, and algae samples which can provide important information on climate change as well as determine the presence of various pollutants dissolved in the water column.

 In addition Rivers for Change collected geo-tagged photos for the non-profit Below the Surface to share images from the 12 Rivers expedition for the Streamview projects.
 Streamview is a nationwide web database, provide a permanent photo map and a living legacy of Americas Waterways.